m5c/TouchCoreAutoDevSetup/README.md

  * ```./touchcore-init -h``` *Print usage / synopsis.*
  * ```./touchcore-init -p``` *Run a full installation in pretend mode.
 Only show what would be done, without actually modifying the system.*
  * ```./touchcore-init``` *Run a full installation.
 Request user confirmation before modifying the system.*
- * ```./touchcore-init -c``` *Run a full installation.
-Clean existing configurations / installation artifacts.
+ * ```./touchcore-init -c``` *Clean existing configurations / installation artifacts but do not touch the code.
 Request user confirmation before modifying the system.*
  * ```./touchcore-init -r``` *Repair eclipse.
 Does not hurt to run this from time to time.
 Does not touch code or plugins, but resets all caches / eclipse bloat files.*

 *Note:* The script was developed specifically for MacOS and will not work on other UNIX-like systems.